 Thinking you’re lying or seem suspicious is probably enough to let them get away with patting you down, which may seem unfair (and may well be unfair.)

 If they inform you they’re going to search you, your response should be — and do make sure to tell them this in a calm, clear voice that is loud enough that it will be recorded on their body cam and on the dash cam that you hopefully have installed in your car — that you aren’t going to resist but that you do not consent to any searches.

 If the police ask me to take a breath test, should I?

 Get the officers to be clear about why they’re asking — are they charging you with something?
 Will there be penalties for refusing?

 If the police indicate that they think you might be drinking and driving, then there will be penalties for refusing a breath test.
-First, ask to call your lawyer or a family member.
+First, ask to call your lawyer.
 Then, determine whether you’re going to take the test.